VeslavG/google-cloud-new-icons-2025/README.md

 ## 📦 How to Use

-1. Download the `GCP_Icons_2025.xml` file from this repository. *(Note: You need to save your library from Draw.io as an XML file first to upload it here, or just upload the folder of SVGs)*.
+1. Download the `*.xml` file from this repository. *(Note: You need to save your library from Draw.io as an XML file first to upload it here, or just upload the folder of SVGs)*.
 2. Open [Draw.io](https://app.diagrams.net/).
 3. Go to **File** -> **Open Library...**
 4. Select the downloaded file.
-5. Enjoy your new panel of icons!
+5. Enjoy your new panel of fresh and shiny Google Cloud icons!

 ## 🛠️ How it was built